leo2d/market-share-chat/README.md

 ### Available features and flow:

+- New users can sign up
-- Registered users can log in and talk with other users in a chatroom.
+- Registered users can log in and talk with other users in a chatroom and then log out
 - Users can post messages as commands into the chatroom with the following format ``/stock=stock_code ``
 - When a user post a valid command, a decoupled bot will call the [Stooq API]( https://stooq.com/ "Stooq") using the received _stock_code_ to get a CSV with quote informations